tangro/actions-deploy/README.md

 ## Input variables

-- `zip-file` The name (and the path) of the `.zip` file you want to deploy.
+- `zip-file`: The name (and the path) of the `.zip` file you want to deploy.
 It's recommended to put the zip file to and serve it from the home directory
-- `project` The project/step you want to deploy.
+- `project`: The project/step you want to deploy.
 To have several static sites per repo.
 Because the URL structure is `https://$URL/$owner/$repo/$project/$context`.
 In our example it is the `coverage`.
 It could also for example be the `styleguide` or the `build` (if the built page is a static site)
-- `context` The `'branch'` or `'sha'`.
-It's recommende to use the `'sha'` when pushing code to `master` or `develop` and use `'branch'` when pushing to a Pull Request.
-When using the same context for two deploys, only the newest will be deployed.
-The old one will be replaced and deleted.
-So when you want to bind the deploy to a commit SHA use `'sha'` as `context`
+- `context`: Either `'branch'`, `'sha'` or `'auto'`.
+When using `'branch'` the branch name will be used for the context.
+When you push into an existing branch the old deploy will be replaced with the new one.
+When using `'sha'` every deploy will be unique since it uses the commit `SHA`.
+By using `'auto'` it will deploy a new site when a push is made into `develop` or `master` and othwerise will use the branch name.

 ## Environment variables